 Criminal Law, Criminal Procedure, Criminalistics

-Jurisprudence appeared in ancient times.
-It is from the time of antiquity that we know the goddess of justice Themis (Femida).
-In Russia, jurisprudence as a science arose in the XVIII century.
-Being a lawyer at that time meant being a practitioner in every sense of the word.
-Lawyers of Peter's time were engaged in systematization, ordering of disparate, contradictory acts.
-Teaching of legal science in Russia was started by German lawyers invited by Peter I, but already in the middle of the XVIII century law was taught by Russian legal professionals.
-Publication of the Complete Collection of Laws and the Code of Laws of the Russian Empire and the1864 judicial reform brought domestic jurisprudence to a new level.
-Currently, professional lawyers are extremely in demand.
-All branches of law are developing extremely well and the market needs highly qualified specialists.
+Jurisprudence appeared in antiquity.
+Since those times we have known Themis, the Goddess of justice.
+In Russia, jurisprudence as a science arose in the 18th century.
+Being a lawyer at that time meant being a practitioner in the full sense of the word.
+Lawyers of the time of Peter the Great were engaged in systematisation and ordering disparate, contradictory acts.
+The teaching of legal sciences in Russia was initially performed by German lawyers invited by Peter the Great but by the middle of the 18th century Russian professional lawyers took over.
+The publication of the Complete Collection of Laws and the Code of Laws of the Russian Empire and judicial reform of 1864 brought domestic jurisprudence to the new level.
+Currently, professional lawyers are in high demand.
+All branches of law are actively developing, and the market needs highly qualified specialists.

-First year students are completely immersed in the profession.
-From the very beginning they form a comprehensive view of the main institutions of criminal law and proceedings, fundamental principles of criminal law, criminal procedure and criminalistics, categories of offences, sentencing and exemption from criminal liability and punishment, criminal prosecution, theory of criminalistics, forensic tecnique, forensic tactics and methods, international cooperation in criminal investigation, as well as international and foreign criminal law and criminal procedure.
+The intensive immersion in the profession is introduced in the first year.
+Students form a comprehensive understanding of the main institutions of criminal law and procedure, fundamental principles of criminal law, criminal procedure and criminalistics, qualification of crimes, sentencing and exemption from criminal liability and punishment, and criminal prosecution.
+In the course of study, students get acquainted with the general theory of forensics, forensic technology, forensic tactics, and methods.
+They study the directions of international cooperation in the crime investigation, as well as the theory and practice of international and foreign criminal law and criminal procedure.

 Business games help students understand the nuances of their future profession.
-Scientific seminars, subject discussions on topical issues, round tables and open lectures of leading experts in the field of criminal law, criminal procedure and criminalistics, communication with potential employers form professional competencies for future specialists.
-During the fourth term students have the opportunity to undertake an internship at the Prosecutor's Office of the Russian Federation and the Investigative Committee of the Russian Federation.
-At the department there is a criminalistics room, a well equipped educational and research room of a polygraph examiner to conduct practical classes.
+Scientific seminars, subject discussions on topical issues, round tables and open lectures by leading experts in the field of criminal law, criminal procedure and criminology, communication with potential employers form the professional competencies of future specialists.
+In the fourth semester, students have the opportunity to practice at the Prosecutor's Office of the Russian Federation and at the Investigation Committee of the Russian Federation.
+The department has a forensic science room, a polygraph examiner's study room, equipped with all the necessary equipment for practical training.